profiproteomics/profi-commons/README.md

 ## Note

 :warning:

-Our goal is to migrate all our source code from out actual SVN to Git.
-But before that, we provide a tar.gz containing the source files for all repository's project.
+We are currently migrating Proline source code from our legacy SVN repository to GitHub.
+In the meantime, we provide the source files of the different projects as a tar.gz file in the release section.

 ---